Class Schedule

 AHA’s ACLS offerings highlight the importance of team dynamics and communication, systems of care and immediate post-cardiac arrest care.
 They also cover airway management and related pharmacology.

 BLS HeartCode (Hybrid) is a two-part class designed for busy healthcare providers.
 First, you complete the American Heart Association’s HeartCode® BLS online at your own pace, including the learning modules and final quiz.
-Then you schedule a short in-person skills session at OMI (about 1–2 hours), where an AHA Instructor checks your BLS skills and answers any last questions.
+After online classes, you schedule a short in-person skills session at OMI (about 1–2 hours), where an AHA Instructor checks your BLS skills and answers any last questions.
 After you pass both parts, you receive the same AHA BLS Provider eCard (valid for 2 years) as the full classroom course.
 Just bring a photo ID and your HeartCode completion certificate to the skills session, this hybrid format gives you flexible study time with a quick, focused hands-on checkout.

 PALS HeartCode (Hybrid) is a two-part class designed for busy healthcare providers.
 First, you complete the American Heart Association’s HeartCode® PALS online at your own pace, including the learning modules and final quiz.
 Then you schedule a short in-person skills session at OMI (about 1–2 hours), where an AHA Instructor checks your pediatric BLS skills and PALS “mega code” performance and answers any last questions.
 After you pass both parts, you receive the AHA PALS Provider eCard (valid for 2 years)—the same card awarded in the full classroom course.
 Just bring a photo ID and your HeartCode completion certificate to the skills session; this hybrid format gives you flexible study time with a quick, focused hands-on checkout.